How We Gather (and How to Interpret) Our Data

 The price comparison score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
 These scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the scores may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2008 to October 2018.
+Our customer survey data are from surveys conducted from January 2011 to September 2021.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in July or August 2015.
-Our data on complaints for the government offices of consumer affairs are for a two-year period between April 1, 2013 and March 31, 2015.
-Our price data were collected from April to June 2015.
-The data from our surveys of companies were collected from June to September 2015.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between December 1, 2018 and March 31, 2019.
+Our data on complaints for the government offices of consumer affairs are for a two-year period between January 1, 2017 and December 31, 2018.
+Our price data were collected from November to December 2018.
+The data from our surveys of companies to ask about facts such as areas served were collected from January to March 2019.